Rmarty1337/CAI2820_ResumeReview/README.md

 # AI Resume Helper

-A low-code AI tool that gives users feedback on improving grammar, clarity, and formatting in their resumes.
+A low-code AI project that helps users improve their resumes by suggesting grammar, clarity, and formatting improvements.

+Built with Streamlit and OpenAI GPT-4.

-## How it works
+## How to run locally

-- Paste your resume into the web app
-- Click submit
-- Get AI-powered suggestions instantly
+1. Install dependencies:
+2. Set your OpenAI API key as an environment variable or in a `config.py`.
+3. Run the app:

+## Deployment

+This app is deployed using Streamlit Cloud and uses Streamlit Secrets for managing API keys.